TOKU-Systems/tutorials/docs/hydrostatic-pressure/index.md

  liquid we can calculate the maximum height of the fluid that can be allowed.

- - We can avoid the occurence of any hazardous effects in the surroundings or to the equipment itself.
+ - Prevent overflow (or underflow) of the fluid.

- The height can be calculated as
+ The height can be calculated as:

 $$
  h = P / (\rho \times g)